asyncapi/community/TSC_MEMBERSHIP.md

 * Recognition from AsyncAPI community
 * Exposure for your portfolio to employers and company
-* Involved in the voting process on topics concerning entire Initiative
+* Involved in the voting process on topics concerning the entire Initiative
 * Included in key decision-making for the Initiative.
 Especially related to finance.

 ## How to become a TSC member
 Any maintainer can be a TSC member.
 In other words, to become a TSC member, you need to become a maintainer in one of the projects in the AsyncAPI Initiative.